Octet (Schubert)

 The Octet in F major, D. 803 was composed by Franz Schubert in March 1824.
 It was commissioned by the renowned clarinetist Ferdinand Troyer and came from the same period as two of Schubert's other major chamber works, the 'Rosamunde' and 'Death and the Maiden' string quartets.

 Structure

-Consisting of six movements, the Octet takes almost an hour to perform.
+Consisting of six movements, the Octet takes an hour to perform.